Home Site Map Postwar Lionel Soviet Trains Train Shows Contact Us

 Work Caboose

-E++ Yes $ 60 A beautiful Work caboose with red cab and red tool bin from 1955-56: has a black-painted frame with serif lettering plus bar-end, metal trucks with a single tab coupler.
+E+++ Yes $ 60 A beautiful Work caboose with red cab and red tool bin from 1955: has a black-painted frame with serif lettering plus bar-end, metal trucks with a single tab coupler.

 Photo of the other side.

-A light scratch on the left side of the cab plus a couple of light surface scratches on the roof and that's it for flaws!
+Minor paint loss on the frame and that's it for flaws!
 It is sharp: all intact and very, very clean with beautiful lettering and a nice, rust-free frame!

 An "aerial" view.